Posted December 3, 2009

-Tactic Used to Spread Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs.
+Tactic Used to Spread Malware: Software that is intended to damage or disable computers and computer systems.
 Now Observed Hijacking Users, Pushing Them to Illegal Online Pharmacies

 Less than three weeks ago, Cyveillance shared its discovery of Google search results that lead users directly to malware.
 In that exploit, cyber criminals infected websites and placed blog software on them that automatically posted pages that Google would later find, index, and include in its search results.
 Users that clicked the links in Google’s search results were redirected to other sites that attempted to install malware on users’ computers.